- Live Rates

 - Contact Us

-Summary: FHA loan limits have increased for 2020 in Boise and the rest of the nation.
-In this article, we’ll discuss what the new loan limit is and how that may affect your home buying process.
+FHA loan limits have increased for 2021 in Boise and the rest of the nation.
+What are the new loan limits and how could they affect your home buying process?

 FHA loan limits went up for all counties in Idaho.

-As of December 2019, the median home value in Boise was around $310,100, which is pretty close to the new FHA loan limit for 2021 but still under the limit.
+As of December 2020, the median home value in Boise was $379,161, which is pretty close to the new FHA loan limit for 2021 but still under the limit.

 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
 We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.

 Looking to buy a home?
 Find out what you need to know about conventional home loans in Boise, ID.

 As a matter of custom and tradition, autumn was never the high water mark for house shopping, though there are some benefits to doing so.
 Re-locators, generally, like to be in their new digs by the time school starts.
 As with so many things, however, the ebb and flow of real estate transactions look different in the year 2021.